Christina Hahm, Post Graduate Diploma Teaching and Learning in Secondary Music, BMus

 He performed regularly with orchestras such as the BBC Philharmonic, Royal Liverpool Philharmonic, Hallé and City of Birmingham Symphony as well as the shows Chicago and Barnum in London’s West End.
 Recording sessions spanned television, radio, film and commercial CD recordings.

-Having lived in New Zealand since 2005, Mr Wasson has taught at Auckland Grammar School since 2009.
-As Director of the Premier Concert Band and Wind Band, he takes a strong interest in all brass, wind and percussion players and is actively involved in talent identification and development pathways for these musicians.
+Barry has taught at Auckland Grammar School since 2009.
+As Director of the Premier Concert Band and Wind Band, he takes a strong interest in all brass, wind and percussion players.
+He is actively involved in talent identification and development pathways for these musicians.

 She is principal oboist of the Auckland Chamber Orchestra as well as a freelance oboist, playing with many orchestras including the Auckland Philharmonic Orchestra, the New Zealand Symphony Orchestra, Bach Musica, Pipers Sinfonia and the Handel Consort.
 She is also a member of Trio Fleuve, a flute, oboe and piano trio.